sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 ### Step Function Advantages

-It is, quite frankly, a miracle that **200 lines of declarative JSON can replace 333 lines of executable Python** code.
-Development is significantly faster, whether add states visually or write or edit the JSON manually.
+Quite frankly, it is a miracle that **200 lines of declarative JSON can replace 333 lines of executable Python** code.
+Development is significantly faster, whether you add states visually or write or edit the JSON manually.

 Testing and debugging are moderately faster.
 Although a correct state machine, able to handle error conditions, is liable to be more complex than the